Hendra Setiawan: 2020–2022: First Thomas Cup title

-2023
+2023: Climbing back from struggles

 Setiawan and his partner, Mohammad Ahsan opened the 2023 season at the Malaysia Open, but they were defeated in the quarter-finals round to the Korean pair of Kang Min-hyuk and Seo Seung-jae.
-In the next tournament the following week, Ahsan and Setiawan lost in the first round of India Open to the unseeded Chinese pair Liang Weikeng and Wang Chang.
-After, in their home tournament, Indonesia Masters, Ahsan and Setiawan lost in the second round, losing to fellow Indonesians Leo Rolly Carnando and Daniel Marthin, the eventual champions.
+In the next tournament the following week, Ahsan and Setiawan lost in he first round of India Open to the unseeded Chinese pair Liang Weikeng and Wang Chang.
+Afterwards, in their home tournament, Indonesia Masters, Ahsan and Setiawan lost in the second round to juniors and eventual champions Leo Rolly Carnando and Daniel Marthin.

 With the Indonesian federation skipping the German Open, Setiawan resumed competition at the All England in March.
-He and Setiawan lost their two consecutive All England final in an all-Indonesian final against 1st seed Fajar Alfian and Muhammad Rian Ardianto.
+Him and Ahsan managed to create an all-Indonesian final and finished as runner-ups to Fajar Alfian and Muhammad Rian Ardianto.

-In late April, Setiawan competed at the Asian Championships in Dubai, United Arab Emirates, but had to lose in the quarter-finals from 6th seed and eventual champion Indian pair Satwiksairaj Rankireddy and Chirag Shetty.
+Setiawan competed at the Asian Championships in Dubai, but lost in quarter-finals to eventual champions Satwiksairaj Rankireddy and Chirag Shetty.

 In May, Setiawan competed in the second Asian Tour at the Malaysia Masters.
 Unfortunately, he lost in the quarter-finals from eventual finalist Malaysian youngster Man Wei Chong and Tee Kai Wun.

-In June, Setiawan competed at the Singapore Open, but lost in the second round from Korean pair Choi Sol-gyu and Kim Won-ho.
-In the next tour, they competed at the home tournament, Indonesia Open, but lost in the second round from their compatriot Indonesian pair Pramudya Kusumawardana and Yeremia Rambitan in rubber games.
+In June, Setiawan competed at the Singapore Open, but lost in the second round to Korean pair Choi Sol-gyu and Kim Won-ho.
+In the next tour, they competed at the home tournament, Indonesia Open, but lost in the second round from their compatriot Indonesian pair Pramudya Kusumawardana and Yeremia Rambitan in three games.

 In July, Setiawan competed at the Canada Open, but lost in the quarter-finals from 5th seed Chinese Taipei pair Lee Yang and Wang Chi-lin.
 In the East Asian Tour, he competed at the Japan Open, but lost in the quarter-finals against 1st seed fellow Indonesian pair Fajar Alfian and Muhammad Rian Ardianto for second times this year.

-In early August, Setiawan competed at the Australian Open, but had to lose in the second round from Taiwanese pair Lu Ching-yao and Yang Po-han in straight games.
-In late August, he competed at the World Championships, but lost in the quarter-finals round from 9th seed Korean pair Kang Min-hyuk and Seo Seung-jae in straight games.
+In early August, Setiawan competed at the Australian Open, but lost in the second round from Taiwanese pair Lu Ching-yao and Yang Po-han in straight games.
+He was unfortunately unable to secure another World Championships medal after exiting in the quarter-finals to Korean pair Kang Min-hyuk and Seo Seung-jae in straight games.